Pipe and drape

-Pipe and drape refers to pipe (aluminum or steel), fixed or adjustable telescoping vertical uprights supported by a weighted steel base, and adjustable telescopic or fixed horizontals that provide a drape support frame with removable drape panels.
-Pipe and drape is used to divide, hide, and/or decorate a space temporarily.
+Pipe and drape is a style of freestanding panelling used to divide, hide, and/or decorate a space temporarily.
+The structure consists of aluminum or steel piping fixed or adjustable telescoping vertical uprights supported by a weighted steel base, and adjustable telescopic or fixed horizontals that provide a drape support frame with removable drape panels.

 When the system is used for exhibition purposes and used instead of the traditional shell scheme option, build time and breakdown time is significantly reduced.
 Pipe and drape is a way of adding colour to what would normally be a plain backdrop.